Paradinha (song): Musical structure and lyrics

-The main theme of the track is flirting, in which the main character take suggestive advances on the partner with dancing ("I want to see you go crazy / I want to tease you, you will see that / When I want something, I can do it"), Stating also who has the control of the situation and reinforcing women's empowerment in the bridge on the last part ("I am not a saint/ I have an attitude, yes / I am not easy").
+The main theme of the track is flirting, with Anitta stating it is she who has control of a new relationship, reinforcing female empowerment throughout the song.
+With the lyrics suggesting that it is primarily the female dominating, she makes advances on her partner, saying: «Yo te quiero ver enloquecer; quiero provocarte.
+Vas a ver que cuando quiero algo, yo lo puedo hacer; si no me conoces no dudes de mí…» (English: "I want to see you go crazy; I want to provoke you.
+You’re going to see that when I want something, I can do [attain] it.
+If you don’t know me, don’t doubt me…").
+She then says «Yo sé que tú no lo admites, pero puedo ver muérete de ganas quieres verme hacer aquella paradinha» ("I know you won’t admit it, but I can see you’re dying to see me do that little dance").
+After the chorus, which is simply the word "paradinha"l repeated rhythmically four times, she says: «Yo deje tu mundo al revés. ¿Te vas a negarlo otra vez?» ("I turned your world upside down.
+Are you going to deny it again?")
+The bridge, while somewhat simple lyrically, reinforces the songs themes of female empowerment, saying: «Tienes miedo; tú me quieres solo a tu manera.
+Yo no soy santa.
+Tengo actitud, sí.
+No soy fácil pero te encanta porque te olvidas todo con la paradinha» ("You’re scared; you only want me your way.
+I’m no saint.
+I have attitude, yes.
+I’m not easy, but you love it, because you forget everything with my little dance").

 Recording and promotion

 The song was recorded in New York City in a short period of time, since Anitta wanted to release the single by surprise, although portions of the song were leaked two days before its official release.
 She promoted the song in Mexico on the program "Tu night", by Mexican comedian and presenter Gabo Ramos, she also sang the Portuguese version of "Sim ou Não" with him.
 She was later on the show "Función" at Excélsior Televisión in Mexico.
 Speaking what is called "portuñol", the singer talked about her plans of a career singing in Spanish.
 The Brazilian version of Rolling Stone said the song represents another step in the international career of Anitta after releasing songs with Colombian singer Maluma and Australian rapper Iggy Azalea.
 On June 6, "Paradinha" was performed for the first time on television during the TV show Música Boa ao Vivo, which Anitta was also the host.
 On June 10, she performed it at Rede Globo's Caldeirão do Huck.